cordial-emily/Simple-Bootstrap-Theme/README.md

 + 5 custom template pages.

-+ Note: This is based on Bootstrap 3.
-Give responsive images the class: img-fluid.
++ Note: This theme is built on Bootstrap 3.
+For example, remember to give responsive images the class: img-fluid.

 ### Set Up